nhs-pycom/nhs.pycom/_posts/2022-06-30-python-poetry.md

 author-link: https://github.com/maryamanuelnhsx
 ---

-<h3>The creative link between Python and Poetry<h3>
+#### The creative link between Python and Poetry

-Read as writer and poet <a href="https://www.linkedin.com/in/tokoni-olobio-633a0875/">Tokoni Olobio</a> explores the connection between coding and poetry in his poem, <a href="https://olobiotokoni.medium.com/write-or-die-fc8a081508b1">Write or die</a> [Medium].
+Read as writer and poet [Tokoni Olobio](https://www.linkedin.com/in/tokoni-olobio-633a0875/) explores the connection between coding and poetry in his poem, [Write or die](https://olobiotokoni.medium.com/write-or-die-fc8a081508b1) [*Medium*].

 <div class="nhsuk-action-link">
     <a class="nhsuk-action-link__link" href="https://olobiotokoni.medium.com/write-or-die-fc8a081508b1">